 What Causes Viscosity?

 Viscosity is caused by internal friction between the molecules in a fluid.
 Think of a flowing fluid as consisting of layers moving in relation to each other.
 These layers rub against each other, and the greater the friction, the slower the flow (or the more force required to achieve flow).
+This friction is caused by intermolecular forces which impacts the internal resistance of a fluid

 The shape of the molecules in a fluid can also affect the viscosity.
 Rounder molecules can roll past each other more easily than molecules with branches and less uniform shapes.
 (Imagine pouring a bucket of marbles out versus pouring a bunch of jacks.)